pkalivas/radiate/docs/source/genome.md

 - Perform operations on its `allele` like addition, subtraction, or mutation
 - Maintain constraints (like value ranges)

 Certain `Genes` have additional functionality that allows them to be manipulated in specific ways, such as the `FloatGene` and `IntGene<I>` which implement the `ArithmeticGene`.
 The `ArithmeticGene` trait provides methods for performing arithmetic operations on the `Gene`.
 Radiate provides several built-in gene types, however, you can also create custom genes to suit your specific needs.
-The built-in genes include:
+The core built-in genes include:

 ??? info "FloatGene"